trustedLeaks/sorata-senpai.github.io/emutarkovwiki/docs/tutorials/development-environment-setup.md

 ### Server
 1. Download and install **VSCodium**.
 2. Download and install **node.js (stable release)**.
+3. Download **Ressource Hacker** and drop it in /dev/bin/
-3. Open the server folder with VSCodium.
+4. Open the server folder with VSCodium.
-4. Go to menu bar -> Terminal -> Run Task... -> Setup -> Continue without scanning the task output.
+5. Go to menu bar -> Terminal -> Run Task... -> npm -> Setup -> Continue without scanning the task output.
 *  For running the server.
-5. Pick one of the following:
+6. Pick one of the following:
     1. F5.
     2. menu bar -> debug -> start debugging.
     3. sidebar -> insect icon -> green arrow.
 * For building the server.
-6. Pick one of the following:
+7. Pick one of the following:
     1. ctrl + shift + b.
     2. menu bar -> terminal -> run build task.